-Due to the high costs involved, mining Bitcoin yourself is only recommendable if you have ready access to plentiful and, more importantly, cheap electricity.
-Having a powerful network connection is also essential.
-Before investing in any hardware or mining set ups, it’s smart to use a Bitcoin mining calculator to lay out the costs.
-Then, you can see if you would actually turn a profit with all the costs considered.
+Due to the high costs involved to set up the proper system, mining Bitcoin yourself is only recommendable if you have ready access to plentiful and, more importantly, cheap electricity.
+You will also need to have a powerful network connection to mine Bitcoin with your hardware.
+Before investing in any hardware or mining setups, it is a good idea to use a Bitcoin mining calculator to lay out the costs involved in the process.
+Then, you can see if it is even possible for you to actually turn a profit with all the costs considered.
 Keep in mind that prices can fluctuate, too, and power costs can vary widely.
-Bitcoin mining is exorbitantly expensive for most average folks, and there’s a slim chance you’ll be able to make bank running your own operation.
+Bitcoin mining is exorbitantly expensive for most average folks, and there’s a slim chance you’ll be able to make enough bank by running your own operation.

-If the formula works out, you’ll need to pick the right ASIC miner for Bitcoin.
+If the formula works out for you to mine Bitcoin with your own hardware, you’ll need to pick the right ASIC miner to make it work.
 The best method is to consult mining machine profitability to see which miners are currently turning a profit.
 The site Asicminervalue.com is particularly helpful here.
 It shows a regularly updated list of miners, how profitable they are, and how many miners are spending more than they earn.
-Note that the most profitable machines make between $6 and $15 profit per day.
-That’s after costing thousands of dollars to set up.
-Recouping your costs is far from guaranteed, so proceed cautiously.
-After doing the math, you might realize there are far more lucrative investments to pursue.
+Please note that the most profitable machines only make between $6 and $15 profit per day.
+That’s not an awful lot of return on investment after spending thousands of dollars to set up your system.
+Recouping your costs is far from guaranteed, so try to proceed cautiously.
+After doing the math, you might realize that there are far more lucrative investments to pursue than mining Bitcoin.

 - How to buy Bitcoin